Have you checked your Mass Market book price on Amazon?

 First, they need to open an Amazon account and then a seller account to be able to sell books on Amazon.
 Then, choose between the two ways that used books can be sold on Amazon through Seller Central.

 1. Amazon FBA ( fulfilled by Amazon FBA ) means that the books are shipped to an Amazon fulfillment center before the customer orders them.
 When the customer places an order, Amazon packs the book and ships it.

 It all sounds quite reasonable and fair.
 Choose a shipping method, get a listing on Amazon and then start selling books.
 But, of course, the authors and publishers are not entitled to any royalties because the books are secondhand.

 For an out of print book, all is fine and fair

 One of my very early books, which I withdrew from sale and later completely re-wrote, edited and re-published under a new title is still available on Amazon as a used book.
 As you can see, it is not listed or available in any other form because it is out of print.

 As far as the sales price is concerned, it is quite reasonable and legitimate in the first listing.
 But then the next two are a little ridiculous.
-I doubt that I would call mine a rare book worthy of paying over $40.00.
+I doubt that I would call mine a rare book worthy of paying the higher price of over $40.00.

 Well, except perhaps for those readers who are devilishly inquisitive and want to read a book that was full of errors and bad writing.
 Yes, I made some awful mistakes when I first started self-publishing.

 But things can get really weird on your Amazon book sales page

 However, the fly in the ointment comes when used books are listed for sale on Amazon on the very same sales page as the current book being sold by a self-publisher, small press or publisher.